ajwills72/rmip/docs/teacher_notes.md

 ### Resources

-Each student will need a _proper computer_ (PC, Mac, or Linux - not a phone, not a chromebook) in all sessions.
+Each student will need a _proper computer_ (PC, Mac, or Linux - not a phone, tablet or chromebook) in all sessions.
+There are a number of laptops in Link 301 that students can borrow.

 For activities based around R, students will continue to use the RStudio server account they were allocated at Stage 1.
 They should be prompted a week before the module starts to request login details if they do not have them.